-The Brighton Guest Street Area occupies approximately a mile long frontage along the Massachusetts Turnpike, one of the most prominent approaches to Boston, the nations "innovation Capital".
-Expressing the creativity and vitality of Boston's innovation economy along the Turnpike is an important opportunity to capture.
-Through urban design guidelines that call for variety, transparency, innovative and expressive building design, a bold strategy to embrace the locational attributes of the area is presented in the planning study.
+The Brighton Guest Street Area extends approximately one mile along the Massachusetts Turnpike.
+It is the key western approach to Boston, the nations "Innovation Capital".
+The creativity and vitality of Boston's innovation economy is important to express along the Turnpike approach to the city.
+Through urban design guidelines that call for variety. transparency, innovative and expressive building design, a bold strategy to embrace the locational attributes of the area is presented in this Planning Study.